koyeb/koyeb-cli/docs/reference.md

 ### Options

 ```
+      --app string       Limit the list to deployments of a specific app
   -h, --help             help for list
+      --service string   Limit the list to deployments of a specific service
 ```

 ### Options inherited from parent commands